 - Get Involved

-In the summer, both the trail and river are filled with people enjoying the outdoors.
+In the summer, the Truckee River is a popular kayaking, fishing, and rafting destination.
 The river is slow-moving during this time of year and floating down it is a popular pastime for folks of all ages.
 There are several places along the trail where people can stop to fish for trout.
 In the springtime, the river moves quickly and the rapids swell.
 There aren’t as many tourists here at this time, which gives the rail-trail a calmer, more tranquil feel.

-The trail turns west at Squaw Valley Road, but cyclists can continue many miles north via bike lanes on SR 89.
-The path north from Tahoe City and the bike lanes on SR 89 are both components of the Tahoe-Pyramid Bikeway, which when complete will follow the entire route of the Truckee River from Lake Tahoe to Pyramid Lake in Nevada.
-Refer to the TrailLink page for the Tahoe-Pyramid Bikeway for more information about the open segments in Nevada.
+The path north from Tahoe City and the bike lanes on CA 89 are both components of the Tahoe-Pyramid Bikeway, which when complete will follow the entire route of the Truckee River from Lake Tahoe to Pyramid Lake in Nevada.
+Refer to Tahoe-Pyramid Bikeway for more information about the open segments in Nevada.

 The Tahoe Truckee Area Regional Transportation (TART) provides public transit access to the trail.
 Visit the TART website to plan your trip.

 For those driving, parking is available at a number of locations along the trail.
 Visit the TrailLink map for all locations, transit options, and detailed directions.

 TrailLink is a free service provided by Rails-to-Trails conservancy

 (a non-profit) and we need your support!